sustainableui/sustainableui.github.io/src/pages/docs/carbon-awareness.md

 ---
 title: Carbon awareness
-description: Doing less when electricity is dirty and vice-versa.
+description: Carbon awareness is a green software principle that ensures software does less job when electricity production is dirty and opposite when more of it is produced from renewable energy sources.
 ---

 Carbon awareness is a green software principle that ensures software does less job when electricity production is dirty and opposite when more of it is produced from renewable energy sources.